Vehicle registration plates of Bulgaria: Letters

 Only 12 letters are used.
-In Bulgarian order, these are: А, В, Е, К, М, Н, О, Р, С, Т, У, Х. One of these letters, i.e. У (which is the Bulgarian letter for the sound u) does not coincide fully with the Latin capital letter Y. However for the purpose of registration it is accepted as being the same (the Bulgarian letter У does not originate directly from the Greek or Latin Y).
+In Bulgarian order, these are: А, В, Е, К, М, Н, О, Р, С, Т, У, Х. One of these letters, i.e. У (which is the Bulgarian letter for the sound u) does not coincide fully with the Latin capital letter Y. However, for the purpose of registration it is accepted as being the same (the Bulgarian letter У does not originate directly from the Greek or Latin Y).
 All of these are used as part of the province codes (i.e. on the left).
 Only nine letters are used in the series (i.e. on the right), of which "А" is the only vowel.
 The three that are not used in the series, (all vowels) are Е, reserved exclusively for trailers and caravans (e.g. СА 1234 ЕЕ), О and У. Since 2022, the letter E is used in the series of cars in Sofia, (e.g. CB 1234 TE).
+In 2024, the letter E started being used as a regular last letter in the series.
+In Sofia, the AE series was introduced after CB 9999 XT (e.g. CB 1234 AE).
+This was done to prolong the use of the "CB" series for Sofia City.
+Plovdiv and Varna are also using the new "E" series (e.g. PB 1234 AE in Plovdiv & B 1234 TE in Varna) to prolong the use of their prefix.
+Lovech and Pleven also began using the new "E" series (e.g. OB 1234 BE in Lovech and EH 1234 ME) despite still having enough unused combinations from other lettered series.

+On November 15 it was announced that Sofia will introduce the letter O in the series, with the first series of that type being AO.

 Numbers

 Number plates with a single letter in the series, i.e. "X(X) NNNN Y", appear mainly on mopeds and motorcycles, but can rarely be seen on some older vehicles that have failed to undergo the obligatory re-registration.
 The format "X(X) AAAAAA" may be used in vanity plates, where "A" represents either letters or numbers chosen by the owner (a name for example).
-The price of such a custom plate is BGN 7,000 (approx. €3,500), so these are rare.
+The price of such a custom plate is BGN 7,000 (approx. €3,500), so these are rare, but popular among the wealthy community in Sofia.